 Shown on the left is the brand new cover just designed by the publishers.

 LEITH-BUILT SHIPS VOL. II LEITH SHIPYARDS, 1918 to 1939 is to be published by Whittles Publishing.
-Pleased to tell you all that Vol-II will be released in April 2021. many thanks to all who have been waiting on this book.
+Pleased to tell you all that Vol-II is now released and can be purchased from the publishers at

 THEY ONCE WERE SHIPBUILDERS